InnerSourceCommons/managing-innersource-projects/measuring/use_gqm.md

 This page works better in GitHub; [click here](https://bit.ly/3tOrsbO).

+When opening diagram links, right click to open in a new window until this discussion is resolved; [Mermaid no longer render links](https://github.com/orgs/community/discussions/106690), or another solution arises.

 <!---

 WARNING: Changes to this graph are overwritten by a GitHub workflow.